eugenia1984/english/free_code_camp_english/README.md

 - Maria: Absolutely!
 There's a gym.
 There are also great coffee shops not too far away.
 - Tom: How about bookstores or theaters?
-- Maria: There isn't any theater that I know.
+- Maria: Hmmm... there isn't any theater around here that I know of.
 The bookstores I remember are all downtown.
-But there is a bus stop.
+But there is a bus stop two blocks away.
 - Tom: Oh, how about a shopping mall?
 - Maria: Malls are everywhere.
 I'm sure you can find them just by walking around a bit.